titoBouzout/Toolbar/readme.md

 # Toolbar

-## Description

 Provides some handy buttons at the end of the main menu using emojis simulating a toolbar.
 For Sublime Text, See: http://www.sublimetext.com/

-For the original idea please see http://www.sublimetext.com/forum/viewtopic.php?f=2&t=15850#p59615
+For the original idea please refer to http://www.sublimetext.com/forum/viewtopic.php?f=2&t=15850#p59615

 ## Installation

-Install with Package Control 2.
-See: https://sublime.wbond.net/installation
+Install with Package Control 2: https://sublime.wbond.net/installation

 ## Buttons

   * ✙ - New file
   * ✔ - Save file